rsmusllp/king-phisher/docs/source/development/windows_build.rst

 "[python34]\Lib\site-packages\cx_Freeze\windist.py" needs to be updated from ``None`` to ``"TARGETDIR"``.

-The ouput example of lines 52-62 of cx_freeze's "windist.py" file, with change applied.
+The output example of lines 52-62 of cx_freeze's "windist.py" file, with change applied.

 .. code-block:: python